MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-session.md

 ## Use Global Secure Access security profile (preview)

-Using a security profile with Conditional Access unifies identity controls with network security in Microsoft's Security Service Edge (SSE) product, Microsoft Entra Internet Access.
-Selecting this Session control will allow you to bring identity and context awareness to security profiles, which are groupings of various policies created and managed in Global Secure Access.
+Using a security profile with Conditional Access unifies identity controls with network security in Microsoft's Security Service Edge (SSE) product, [Microsoft Entra Internet Access](global-secure-access/concept-internet-access.md).
+Selecting this Session control will allows you to bring identity and context awareness to security profiles, which are groupings of various policies created and managed in Global Secure Access.

 ## Next steps